Water temperature in Como

 Minimum:

-As of now, in Como, the water temperature is 76.0°F. It's safe to say that the water is comfortably warm for various water-related activities.
-Today's reading is 2.1°F higher than the average recorded on this particular day in recent years.
+As of now, in Como, the water temperature is 65.1°F. Swimming in water of this temperature is generally concidered to be cool, and most people won't really enjoy it.
+Today's reading is 1.6°F lower than the average recorded on this particular day in recent years.
 The sea temperature remains approximately unchanged from yesterday.
-According to the forecast, we expect the temperature to rise a bit.Recent sea temperature and forecast
+According to the forecast, we expect the temperature to fall a bit.Recent sea temperature and forecast

-The water temperature today is above average for the last two weeks, showing a small increase in temperature.
-It is also close to the historical maximum temperature for this date.
-The maximum temperature recorded for this date was 75.0°F on 2022, while the historical minimum was 72.5°F on 2024.
+Today's water temperature is slightly lower than the average registered over the last two weeks, indicating a slight cooling trend.
+It is also close to the historical minimum temperature for this date.
+The maximum temperature recorded for this date was 68.7°F on 2020, while the historical minimum was 64.4°F on 2016.

 Daily water temperature in Como